gigorbust/chatgpt-agent-memory/logs/COMET_ASSISTANT_meztal_seo_hierarchy_optimization_2025-11-17.md

 **Key Questions Before Any Change:**
 - Is this change grounded in user preferences documented here?
 - Am I using the correct method (dropdown, not drag-drop)?
-- Will I verify with green checkmark before moving on?
+- Will I verify with field saved before moving on?
 - Are geographic references accurate (Guadalajara/Mexico City only)?
 - Is this 100% complete or stopping prematurely?